nuvious/Lifetime-Steam-Playtime-Calculator/README.md

 - Go to your profile or a friend's profile.
 - Click on `Games` link on the right, should bring you to the `All Games` tab.
 - Copy everything using CTRL-A + CTRL-C
-- Paste into file named `steam_hours.txt` in the same directory as the python script.
+- Paste into file named `steam_time.txt` in the same directory as the python script.
 - Run the script.

 ## Example Output

-There's an example file for `steam_hours.txt` in this repo.
+There's an example file for `steam_time.txt` in this repo.
 This is the output from that sample file:

 ```bash
 $ python ./lifetime_steam_time.py